-After some time the number of notes that I had was considerable, so I started writing down a structured document that later I decided to publish online trying to help other people that would be looking for it.
+After some time, the number of notes that I had was considerable, so I started writing down a structured document that later I decided to publish online trying to help other people that would be looking for it.

-To get into the world and get ready for that degree we tried to start a project together but first of all, we wanted "a cool name".
-We were three so we came up with "Triunity Studios".
+To get into the world and get ready for that degree, we wanted to do a project together but first, we wanted "a cool name" for the group.
+We were three, so we came up with Triunity Studios.